-early human beings.
-Use correctly the words or abbreviations for identifying time periods or dates in historical narratives (decade, age, era, century, millennium, CE/AD, BCE/BC, c. and circa).
-Identify in BCE dates the higher number as indicating the older year (that is, 3000 BCE is earlier than 2000 BCE).

-Clarification statement: This is the beginning of a cumulative timeline that may be in a digital or other format.
-It will eventually include all the civilizations studied in grades 6 and 7.
-This ongoing project is designed to heighten understanding of the long history of complex societies and the relationship of civilizations to each other.
-It is intended to provide a foundation for learning about world history in high school.
+Clarification statement: This can be the beginning of a cumulative timeline that may be in a digital or other format.
+Students may add to it as they study additional civilizations studied in grades 6 and 7.
+An ongoing visual timeline can heighten understanding of the relationships among civilizations and provide a foundation for learning about later periods of world history in high school.

-Topic 3: The Middle East and North Africa
+Topic 3: Western Asia, the Middle East and North Africa

-Modern countries in the Middle East
+Modern countries in Western Asia and the Middle East

-Armenia, Azerbaijan, Bahrain, Cyprus, Georgia, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, area governed by the Palestinian Authority, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates, Yemen
+Bahrain, Cyprus, Greece, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, area governed by the Palestinian Authority, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates, Yemen

 Modern countries in North Africa